Hundreds of hidden sewer overflows are now on Thames Water map

 Thank you to everyone that helped us pressure the water company.

-These sewer overflows are now in public, on Thames Water’s sewer map (grey circles).
-Previously their existence had been denied, underestimated or the pollution blamed on people.
+These sewer overflows are now in public, on Thames Water’s.
+Previously their existence had been denied or underestimated.

 Together, we’re making them more accountable to customers, rather than shareholders.

 When our previous campaign to make Thames Water display sewer spills online, in real-time was successful we knew this wasn’t the full picture.
 We had evidence of sewage spillers that were not in the official numbers given to the Environment Agency.
 The regulator had done nothing about it.
-People sent our information requests and eventually Thames Water admitted there were 246 unmonitored outfalls across the region.
+People sent our information requests and eventually Thames Water admitted there were more than 100 unmonitored outfalls across the region, most of them in London.

 With the company wanting to spend billions on upgrades this investment needs to be based on accurate data.
 We now know there are double the number of overflows in London.
-From February they will display live spill information.
+The image shows how many sewer overflows there actually are on the River Brent (grey icons).
+The Brent Lodge Park sewer overflow was feature in the C4 Dispatches programme – we knew it spilled yet it didn’t appear in the official records (5m 48s).

 We’ll be checking to see how often they discharge.
 We will also be pushing the Environment Agency to issue strong permits.
 We’re not full of confidence.
 We asked the Environment Agency if it had ever checked the permit for London’s most frequent spiller, in Mayesbrook Park, east London.
 They told us they had never inspected the sewer overflow or investigated why is discharges so often.